Iran University of Medical Sciences • Journals

 Data fidelity

-• Acceptable global adjustments (e.g. brightness, contrast) applied to the whole image
+• Acceptable global adjustments

-• Expectations for labelling, scale bars and multi-panel figures
+• Scale bars and multi-panel figures

-• Use of image-screening tools during editorial assessment
+• Image-screening during editorial assessment

 Misconduct, complaints & investigations